Han-Cao/HarmoniSV/docs/SV_analysis/represent.md

 ```

 ## Representative SV
 SV calling results can vary significantly across different methods or samples.
 Therefore, merging SVs across samples and methods is a common practice to identify non-redundant SVs.
-Once the SVs are merged, the position, length, and alleles of the merged SV need to be determined.
-The represent command is used to select the representative SV from the merged SVs based on one of the following criteria:
+Once the SVs are merged, the position, length, and alleles of the merged SV can be determined based on the representative SV.
+The `represent` command is used to select the representative SV from the merged SVs using one of the following criteria:

 - `--by-max TAG`: This option selects the SV with the maximum value of `INFO/TAG`.
 - `--by-freq`: This option selects the SV with the maximum frequency of `POS` and `SVLEN`.
 If more than one SV has the same frequency, it selects the one closest to the average `POS` and `SVLEN`.